 “I thought, this is great; it’s just what I need,” said Todd.

 One of the techniques that worked well for Todd is called body mapping, where art is used as part of the journey of discovery and recovery.

 “I put myself on a big piece of paper and tried to dissect who I was.
 It’s like I was one of those CSI guys, trying to figure out what was wrong and what caused my addiction,” said Todd.
 “It helped me get back in touch with parts of myself I’d forgotten about.
 And I realized I was using my addiction to help cope with my depression and anxiety.”

 Today, Todd has been clean from meth use for over six months.
-He also quit smoking cigarettes two weeks into his recovery and is now helping lead the Leading Change program.
+He also quit smoking cigarettes two weeks into his recovery and even helped lead the Leading Change program.

 Todd said there is a real stigma and fear surrounding meth use, as well as a lot of skepticism that meth users will stick with their recovery, and because of that, it’s even harder for people to get the help they need.

 “I understand that people want to put their money in the right place, and they’re wondering when there will be a success story,” he said.
 “I can tell these people first-hand that the Leading Change program is changing lives.
 It’s trying to fill in the gaps that others haven’t thought of and figure out what’s needed.
 And it’s got incredible potential.”

 Todd also believes he has insight that only someone who has experienced meth addiction would understand.

 “I hate to say it, but there are things you can only learn about meth from actually experiencing it, and there are so many things I wish I didn’t know,” said Todd.